dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : TBD1 (EAP-EDHOC)

 R:
-: Implementations of this specification MUST set the R bits (reserved) to zero and MUST ignore them on reception.
+: Implementations of this specification MUST set the R bits (reserved) to 0 and MUST ignore them on reception.

 S:
-: The S bit (EAP-EDHOC start) is set in an EAP-EDHOC Start message.
+: The S bit (EAP-EDHOC start) is set to 1 in an EAP-EDHOC Start message.
 This differentiates the EAP-EDHOC Start message from a fragment acknowledgement.

 M:
-: The M bit (more fragments) is set on all but the last fragment.
-I.e., when there is no fragmentation, it is set to zero.
+: The M bit (more fragments) is set to 1 in all but the last fragment.
+I.e., when there is no fragmentation, it is set to 0.

 L:
 : The L flag bits represent the binary encoding of the size of the EDHOC Message Length, which can range from 0 to 4 bytes.
 When all three bits are set to 0, the EDHOC Message Length field is not present.
 If the first two bits of the L field are set to 0 and the last bit is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.
 Values from 5 to 7 are not used in this specification.